Haseeb-Arshad/CodingCam/README.md

 ## Overview

 CodingCam is a web application designed to help developers visualize and track their coding activity.
-This repository contains the frontend code for the CodingCam dashboard, a user-friendly interface that displays data collected by the CodingCam extension (available separately).
+This repository contains the frontend code for the CodingCam dashboard, a user-friendly interface that displays data collected by the [CodingCam Extension](https://github.com/Haseeb-Arshad/codingcam-extension).
 The dashboard provides insights into your coding habits, project progress, and even offers a global view of coding activity.
+The data is provided by the [CodingCam Backend](https://github.com/Haseeb-Arshad/codingcam-backend).

 ## Features